| Kodak Colour Printer, Type S.1 |

 ![]() The Kodak S.1 as advertised by Kodak in the British Journal Photographic Almanac in 1960 |

-Previously, Eastman Kodak in the US had processed and printed Kodacolor using a very complex printer called a 1599.
-This was an additive printer using separate exposures of red, green and blue light.
-Because of reciprocity problems with the multilayer paper, the exposures were all of the same duration and the intensity of the light was varied.
-They then brought out the IVC printer that was available to finishers in the US and again this was an additive offering but the timings of the red, green and blue exposures were varied rather than the intensity of the light source."
-Jack Coote (see the Ilford Chronology, 1952 entry) in his 1970 Photofinishing Techniques book continues the story:- "In Britain, when Kodak began to sell Kodacolor film to amateurs in 1957, the films were at first processed and printed by Kodak themselves and for printing they used some Type IVC printers imported from the US, but quickly converted to the use of the British designed and made S.1 subtractive printer.
+Initially, Eastman Kodak in the US had processed and printed Kodacolor negatives using a very complex printer called a 1599.
+This was an 'additive printer' which used separate exposures of red, green and blue light.
+Because of reciprocity problems with the multilayer printing paper, the exposures were all of the same duration and it was the intensity of the light through each filter which was varied.
+They then brought out the Type IVC printer.
+This was made available to photo' finishers in the US and again this was an additive printer but this time it was the timings of the red, green and blue exposures which were varied rather than the intensity of the light source.
+In Britain, when Kodak began to sell Kodacolor film to amateurs in 1957, the films were at first processed and printed by Kodak themselves and for printing they used some Type IVC printers imported from the US, but quickly converted to the use of the British designed and made S.1 subtractive printer.
 The S.1 was the printer that Kodak Limited offered to the independent finishers in Britain when in 1958 Kodacolor processing was freed from restriction. |

 |